-6. When it comes to the high altitudes battlefields, Indian army holds the honour of securing the highest battlefields in the world.
+6. When it comes to the high altitudes battlefields, Indian army holds the honor of securing the highest battlefields in the world.
 The Siachen glacier, situated at an altitude of about 5000 meters above the sea level is being protected by the Indian Army 24×7.
-This kind of devotion clearly proves that Indian army does not stand back any kind of intrusion made on the Indian soil anywhere.
+This kind of devotion clearly proves that the Indian army does not stand back any kind of intrusion made on the Indian soil anywhere.
 Moreover, Indian Jawans are considered to be the best in the high altitudes combat.

 8. You must be knowing about the US seal commandos as they are always in the news.
 But most of us don’t know that the Indian armed forces also sustain such Special Forces which are always ready for any kind of combat situation.
-Talking about the Indian army, Para Commandos are one of the most well trained commandos in the world.
-Established in 1966, it is a parachute based regiment of the Indian Army, which commences operations on the higher terrains.
+Talking about the Indian army, Para Commandos are one of the most well-trained commandos in the world.
+Established in 1966, it is a parachute-based regiment of the Indian Army, which commences operations on the higher terrains.
 Another force known as Ghatak force is an Infantry platoon which is present in every infantry battalion of India.
-Special frontier force is an another kind of special force which are intended to be used in the covert operations.
+Special frontier force is another kind of special force which are intended to be used in the covert operations.

-10 The Indian army has been one of the biggest contributors in the US peace keeping missions.
+10 The Indian army has been one of the biggest contributors in the US peacekeeping missions.

-11. The Indian army has played a major role in the formation of the India which we know today.
+11. The Indian army has played a major role in the formation of India which we know today.

 12. After the independence, the Portuguese who were the rulers of Goa refused to surrender.
 In 1961, the Indian army carried out an operation and captured Goa in about 36 hours.
 In addition to it, an operation named POLO was carried out when the Nizam of Hyderabad refused to join the Indian Union.
-Indian army succeeded the mission in just 5 days and Hyderabad became the part of the Indian union.
+Indian army succeeded in the mission in just 5 days and Hyderabad became the part of the Indian union.

 There have been enormous incidents when the Indian soldiers have shown their bravery, be it the battle of Longewala in 1971, or any other battle, they had stood by their ideals and standards.